 LCL uses an electronic transcript service called Parchment to send transcripts.
-Through Parchment students can request for their high school transcript to be sent to any college or university as well as NCAA or other institutions/individuals.
+Students will use Parchment to request for their high school transcript to be sent to any college or university as well as NCAA or other institutions/individuals.

-To get started, go to www.parchment.com, enter "Lake Country Lutheran High School" where is prompts "Enter the name of the school that has your transcript", and fill in all profile information required.
+To get started, go to www.parchment.com, and click on Create an Account on the top right of the screen on a computer or on your phone scroll to the bottom of the page.
+You are a Learner.
+Enter "Lake Country Lutheran High School" where it prompts "Enter the name of the school that has your transcript", and fill in all profile information required.
 Be sure to use your full given name (i.e. Matthew instead of Matt).
 Once your profile is complete you will see a place to select “order transcripts” and you can enter your college or other receiver at that time.
-If something gets confused in the process just contact Mrs. Olver to get it back on track.
+If you have any questions about this process please contact Mrs. Jakubowski in the Office.

 Please remember that once your account is set up you will need to remember your username and password to access it at any point in the future.